Resource Allocation and Beamforming in FIM-Assisted BS and STAR-BD-RIS-Aided NOMA: An AIW-Meta-Learning Approach: Abstract

 \section{Abstract}

-This study explores a flexible intelligent metasurface (FIM)-based wireless communication system that integrates simultaneously transmitting and reflecting beyond diagonal reconfigurable intelligent surfaces (STAR-BD-RIS) with non-orthogonal multiple access (NOMA).
-The system features a multi-antenna FIM-assisted base station (BS) aided by dual-sector BD-RIS.
-The FIM consists of cost-effective radiating elements that can independently emit signals and dynamically adjust their vertical positions (“morphing”).
-The goal is to maximize energy efficiency by jointly optimizing BS beamforming, the STAR-BD-RIS matrix, NOMA constraints, and the FIM surface shape under power limits.
-Due to the problem’s non-convexity, a meta-soft actor-critic (Meta-SAC) algorithm is proposed for adaptive optimization.
-Simulation results show that Meta-SAC outperforms the Meta-DDPG algorithm, and FIM-assisted designs yield substantial energy efficiency gains over benchmark schemes.
+This paper investigates a flexible intelligent metasurface (FIM)-enabled wireless communication system that integrates simultaneously transmitting and reflecting beyond diagonal reconfigurable intelligent surfaces (STAR-BD-RIS) with non-orthogonal multiple access (NOMA).
+The considered system consists of a multi-antenna FIM-assisted base station (BS) supported by dual-sector BD-RIS.
+The FIM is composed of low-cost radiating elements capable of independent signal transmission and dynamic vertical reconfiguration (morphing).
+The objective is to maximize energy efficiency (EE) by jointly optimizing the BS beamforming, STAR-BD-RIS configuration, NOMA-related variables, and the FIM surface shape under practical power constraints.
+Due to the highly non-convex nature of the problem, an adaptive inverse-weighted Meta-Soft Actor-Critic (AIW-Meta-SAC) algorithm is proposed.
+Unlike conventional Meta-SAC approaches, the proposed method employs an adaptive weighting mechanism to effectively incorporate system constraints into the reward function, thereby improving learning efficiency and convergence behavior.
+Simulation results demonstrate that the proposed AIW-Meta-SAC significantly outperforms the Meta-DDPG baseline.
+Furthermore, the FIM-assisted STAR-BD-RIS architecture achieves notable energy efficiency gains compared to conventional benchmark schemes.

 }